translate/pootle/docs/features/alternative_source_language.rst

 Pootle has the ability to display alternative source languages while translating.
 Thus, translators who know another language better than English can take part in the translation project.
-Also, it provides a way to disambiguate terminology seeing how other languages have translated the same translation unit.
+Also, it provides a way to disambiguate terminology by seeing how other languages have translated the same translation unit.

 .. image:: ../_static/altsrc.png